Dixon Surveillance Video Shows Man Ask ‘How Much For The Little Girl?’

 DIXON (CBS13) — A creepy encounter has put a Dixon mother and her community on edge.

-Surveillance video shows the encounter at Dixon Charity Shop.READ MORE: Students And Parents Speak Out About Sacramento Teacher's Racist Comments
+Surveillance video shows the encounter at Dixon Charity Shop.READ MORE: 1 Dead, 1 Hurt In Shooting At Sacramento Apartment Complex

 With the owner’s 8-year-old daughter eating ice cream at the front counter next to two employees, a man who appears to be a transient walks up to the front door and says is this the “little white girl kidnapping crew?”